 More Dr. Sinatra Advice on Understanding Blood Pressure

-What are the symptoms and risk factors associated with high blood pressure?
+What are the symptoms and risk factors associated with high blood pressure levels?
 Learn why high blood pressure is so dangerous.

 How do you know if your blood pressure reading is accurate?
 Find out the important steps you need to take to get the most accurate blood pressure reading.

 Are you a woman with blood pressure concerns?
-Discover why women are especially susceptible to high blood pressure and its negative impact on health.
+Discover why women are especially susceptible to high blood pressure levels and negative impact on health.